gianlucarusso/academic-kickstart/content/authors/admin/_index.md

 # - Researchers
 # - Visitors
 ---
 Welcome to my website!
 I am a Postdoc at the Barcelona School of Economics.
-I work on Political Economy, Development Economics and Economic History.
-I hold a PhD in Economics from Boston University where I graduated in May 2020.
+I am currently on the job market, find a copy of my [job market paper here](https://gianlucarusso.github.io/TRC_GHR_Oct24.pdf).